 Common Mistakes In Making Waffles

-Making waffles is a fun and tasty experience, but it can be easy to make mistakes.
+Making waffles can be a fun experience if you know what you’re doing, but it can be easy to make mistakes.
 Here are some of the most common errors people make when making their own waffles:

 -